 The idea is to run a proxy on the Remote.
 We’ll then connect like this:

-The proxy must just route the connection to the RDP server (on the port 3389),but do not lose the connection to Remote when the connection from Local disappears.
+disappears.
 This way we can simply kill the mstsc.exe on Local, and then the connection will still be alive and the GUI will persist.
 However, if you close mstsc.exe gracefully, then the client will terminate the GUI on the remote server.
 Therefore, just kill the client.
 You can also put your machine to sleep and the UI should still work.